imperorrp/galaxy-generator/context/codebase_summary.md

 - **Details**: Styles for `#root`, `.logo`, `.card`, keyframes for `logo-spin`, and general layout styling.

 ## `src/App.tsx`
 - **Purpose**: Main application component.
 Manages views (galaxy/system), state, and renders the 3D canvas with appropriate scenes and UI controls.
+It now includes a live configuration system for galaxy and nebula parameters.
 - **Components**:
     - `App`: Main functional component.
 - **Functions**: